MEWPASCO/steam-miniprofile-fork/.github/README.md

 > [!IMPORTANT]
 > **Show some love to the Original Creator** \
 > If you decide to use this tool, I'd love to see you show it off in [Discussion](https://github.com/gamer2810/steam-miniprofile/discussions/categories/show-and-tell). \
+>

+### Issues
-> If the tool does not work, please open an [Issue](https://github.com/gamer2810/steam-miniprofile/issues/new) and I will take a look.
+If the tool does not work, please open an [Issue](https://github.com/mewpasco/steam-miniprofile-fork/issues/new) and I will take a look.